sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 -   <u>urevent</u> - contains indices of events in the original ('ur' in German) event structure.
 The first time events are imported, they are copied into a separate structure called the 'urevent' structure.
-    This field is hidden in the graphic interface (above) since they should not be casually modified.
-This field is described in details in the event scripting tutorial.
+    This field is hidden in the graphic interface (above) since it should not be casually modified.
+This field is described in detail in the event scripting tutorial.
 -   <u>epoch</u> - indices of the data epochs (if any) the event falls within.
 This field is only present for data for which data epochs